loader image

 • Minimum purchase price.

-As is often the case, you must follow a well-established process so as not to forget any step!
-“Organic fair trade in France” label : label responding very well to consumer expectations, it adds social and commercial criteria to the specifications of organic labels.
+As is often the case, a well-established process must be followed, so as not to forget any steps!
+“Fair trade organic in France” label : label meeting consumer expectations very well, it adds social and commercial criteria to the specifications of organic labels.

 • Collective approaches with agricultural cooperatives.

-• Promotion of organic peasant agriculture as an actor of the ecological transition.
+• Promoting organic peasant agriculture as an active participant in the ecological transition.

 How to get your eco-responsible approach recognized?

-EcoCook certification , a program intended for the restaurant industry to improve the overall performance of restaurants and establish sustainable practices at all levels of the company.
+For example, there is the EcoCook , a program for the restaurant industry to improve the overall performance of restaurants and establish sustainable practices at all levels of the company.

-Ecotable label is intended for consumers and restaurateurs committed to eco-responsible catering.
-Professionals are supported in their ecological transition and evaluated on environmental criteria.
-The little extra: it offers a directory of committed suppliers and educational resources to reduce the carbon footprint of restaurants thanks to the “ Impact by Ecotable ” platform.
+Écotable label is for consumers and restaurateurs committed to eco-responsible dining.
+Professionals receive support in their ecological transition and are assessed based on environmental criteria.
+As an added bonus, it offers a directory of committed suppliers and educational resources to reduce restaurants' carbon footprint through the " Impact by Écotable " platform.

-Another trusted label, the Green Food .
-The evaluation criteria are based on purchases, such as the use of organic products, but also the sorting and recovery of waste and many others.
-Obtaining the label is conditional on the validation of 6 criteria out of the 10 in their charter.
-The only obligation; use organic and/or local products in cooking.
+Another trusted label is the Green Food .
+Its evaluation criteria are based on purchasing practices, such as the use of organic products, but also on waste sorting and recycling, and much more.
+Obtaining the label requires meeting 6 of the 10 criteria in their charter.
+The only requirement is to use organic and/or local products in cooking.

-Responsible purchasing is part of the company's overall eco-responsibility approach.
-This goes beyond the search for products from organic farming, it means thinking about the ethics of your restaurant and its social values.
-It is important to realize that even before cooking, your activity impacts an entire ecosystem of producers, artisans and territories.
+Responsible purchasing is part of a company's overall eco-responsibility approach.
+It goes beyond simply seeking out organic products; it involves reflecting on the ethics of your restaurant and its social values.
+It's important to recognize that even before you start cooking, your business impacts an entire ecosystem of producers, artisans, and local communities.

 FOR A BETTER FUTURE